Your Guide To Renting as a Professional

 The tenancy agreement will likely be one of the most important documents you sign, so it's crucial all named tenants fully understand what it is you are signing.
 Leydon Lettings will always be transparent with information so make sure you ask us any questions you have about the agreement.

 You will likely sign an Assured Shorthold Tenancy Agreement (AST) which will set out the terms of your tenancy and cover your obligations and your landlords' obligations.
 We will guide you through every step and offer you assistance when needed.

 N.B.
-From the 1st June 2019, we will no longer be charging tenants an administration fee.
+From the 1st of June 2019, we will no longer be charging tenants an administration fee.
 Instead, tenants will pay a holding deposit which will be used to secure the property prior to signing your tenancy agreement.
-The holding deposit will be used as a contribution towards the first months/quarters rent.
-Leydon Lettings will provide tenants will clear information about how the holding deposit will be used from the 1st June 2019.
+The holding deposit will be used as a contribution towards the first months/quarter's rent.
+Leydon Lettings will provide tenants will clear information about how the holding deposit will be used from the 1st of June 2019.